How to Set SMART Goals in Nursing

 If you don’t put a timeframe on your target, you will eventually become unmotivated.

-SMART goals example (bad example):
+SMART Nursing Goals Examples (bad example):

 John made a goal for himself.
 He wants to save $1000.